An advisor's primary responsibility is to make a strong commitment to the

 active or passive the advisor's role should be negotiated between the advisor

 and organization prior to recognition.

-Student Activities is a resource for advisors as well as students.
+The Center for Student Involvement is a resource for advisors as well as students.
 If you have